NavisCarrierSolutions/MACS3.API.Services/postman.md

 ### 5. Send the request and get response
 * Click `SEND`
-* Shortly after sending your request, you will receive the service response.
-Consult the [service documentation](https://api.stability.macs3.com) about details explaining the http-status-code and further response-details.
+* After sending your request, you will receive the service response.
+Consult the [service documentation](https://api.stability.macs3.com) about details explaining the response-details.

 ![Login](images/pm_stability_send.png)